 Many new motorcyclists begin riding each year.
 Riding a motorcycle is quite different from driving a car.
 Motorcycles are smaller and less stable.
 Inexperience in handling such a machine causes many crashes.

 You are at risk every time you ride.
 This is true even if you focus on safety and following the laws.
 You have no control over other drivers and the way they behave.
 However, you can reduce the risk.
-Know what causes accidents, avoiding certain situations, and staying alert are all crucial.
+Knowing what causes accidents, avoiding certain situations, and staying alert are all crucial.

 Don’t make the mistake of dealing with an insurance company on your own after a motorcycle accident.
 Serious injuries are common in these accidents.
 You need to make sure you’re fully compensated.
 Instead get in touch with a motorcycle accident lawyer who is prepared to handle your case.